 – Learning about care plans and how to support patients complete activities of daily living, such as maintaining good nutrition and hydration.

 Be part of this new T Level starting in 2021!

-Five GCSEs at grade 4 or above, including English Language, Mathematics and Science (preferably Biology) or Level 2 in Health and Social Care with a distinction, alongside GCSE grade 4 or above in English Language and Mathematics.
+Five GCSEs at grade 4 or above, including English Language, Mathematics and Double Science (or Triple Science) or Level 2 in Science with a distinction, alongside GCSE grade 4 or above in English Language and Mathematics.
+Alternatively Level 2 in Health and Social Care with a grade B or distinction, alongside GCSE grade 4 or above in Science, Mathematics and English.